labra/viade_0/README.md

 ```
 apt-get install git
 ```
-Also install nano our your other text editor of your preference:
+Also install nano or your other text editor of your preference:
 ```
 apt-get install nano
 ```